Banknotes of Scotland: Clydesdale Bank notes

 Clydesdale Bank's polymer series came into circulation in March 2015, when the Clydesdale Bank became the first bank in Great Britain to issue polymer banknotes.
 The £5 commemorative notes, issued to mark the 125th anniversary of the construction of the Forth Bridge, contain several new security features including a reflective graphic printed over a transparent window in the banknote.
 The public were encouraged to spend or exchange non-polymer five and ten pound notes before 1 March 2018 and twenty and fifty pound notes before 30 September 2022.

 The polymer notes continue the theme of the World Heritage Series of paper banknotes, introduced in autumn 2009.
 The new notes each depict a different notable Scot on the front and on the reverse bear an illustration of one of Scotland's UNESCO World Heritage Sites.

 Banknotes of the earlier Famous Scots Series portray notable Scottish historical people along with items and locations associated with them.

 The Clydesdale Bank also occasionally issues special-edition banknotes, such as a £10 note celebrating the bank's sponsorship of the Scotland team at the 2006 Commonwealth Games.

 Following the announcement of the CYBG's takeover of Virgin Money in 2018 and planned phasing-out of the Clydesdale Bank brand by 2021 in favour of Virgin Money, there was uncertainty as to the future of the Clydesdale Bank's banknotes after 2021.
-In June 2019, the company confirmed that it would continue to issue notes under the Clydesdale Bank name.
+In June 2019, the company confirmed that it would continue to issue notes under the Clydesdale Bank name and clarified there would be no change to the design, despite reports that Sir Richard Branson's face would be added to them.
 However, they became rarer from 2020 after the bank withdrew from contracts to supply cash machines run by rival lenders, meaning they could no longer be withdrawn from Santander, TSB, Co-op or Asda machines.